OpenEvalProject/evals/manuscripts/elife-28844/v1/manuscript.md

 ## Results

-## An Ae. aegypti gut-associated Tsp_PR fungus augments DENV infection of the mosquito midgut
+### An Ae. aegypti gut-associated Tsp_PR fungus augments DENV infection of the mosquito midgut

 Adult female Aedes sp. mosquitoes were collected in the dengue endemic Maunabo region of southeastern Puerto Rico.
 After surface sterilization of mosquitoes, the midguts were dissected and plated on agar for fungal growth.
 Among the isolated fungi, we identified a Talaromyces species fungus and characterized at the microscopic (Figure 1) and molecular levels.
 Sequence analysis using the rRNA internal transcribed spacer (ITS) showed a 100% similarity to the fungus Talaromyces species and 99% Penicillium species.
 Talaromyces is often classified as a Penicillium species classification, since in 2011, species in the Penicillium subgenus Biverticillium were reclassified as Talaromyces (Pitt, 2014).
 To address the ability of Tsp_PR to colonize the mosquito midgut, we fed mosquitoes on fungus spore-laced sugar solution for 2 days, and then monitored the total fungus colony-forming units (CFUs) in the whole mosquito and midguts for 25 days (Figure 2A,B, Figure 2—source data 1).
 Tsp_PR was detected in the whole fungus-exposed mosquitoes and midguts during the entire time course.
 The assay also identified a small number of fungi in the control mosquito cohort but not Tsp_PR.
 We also investigated whether the presence of the fungus in the mosquito gut had any effect on mosquito longevity.
 Introduction of the live Tsp_PR spores through sugar feeding for 2 days did not affect mosquito survival up to 38 days (p=0.3073) (Figure 2C, Figure 2—source data 1).

 ![Figure 1.](https://cdn.elifesciences.org/articles/28844/elife-28844-fig1-v1.jpg)

-**Figure 1.:** Tsp_PR morphology.After isolation, the fungus was grown on Sabouraud agar and characterized macroscopically and microscopically.
+**Figure 1.:** After isolation, the fungus was grown on Sabouraud agar and characterized macroscopically and microscopically.
 (A) Top and (B) bottom view of the fungus on Sabouraud agar.
 (C) Microscopic view of the typical brush-like biverticillated conidiophore of Talaromyces sp. fungi.

 ![Figure 2.](https://cdn.elifesciences.org/articles/28844/elife-28844-fig2-v1.jpg)

-**Figure 2.:** Tsp_PR fungus significantly increases DENV infection in Aedes mosquito midguts.Aedes mosquitoes were mock-fed or fed for 48 hr with 10% sucrose solution containing 1 × 109 Tsp_PR spores.
+**Figure 2.:** Aedes mosquitoes were mock-fed or fed for 48 hr with 10% sucrose solution containing 1 × 109 Tsp_PR spores.
 After spore feeding, (A) Fungus colonization in whole mosquitoes or (B) midguts.
 The presence of Tsp_PR in the mosquito was monitored for 25 days after introduction by enumerating fungal CFUs on Sabouraud agar with antibiotics cocktail from three independent experiments, the line indicates the mean and bars the maximum and minimum ranges.
 (C) Survival assays.
 Female mosquitoes fed with Tsp_PR spores or unfed were monitored in a daily basis for 38 days in three independent experiments (N = 80, p=0.3073).
 Error bars represent ± SE.
 (D) Rockefeller strain mosquitoes, (Control, N = 123; Tsp_PR, N = 120) or (E) Orlando strain mosquitoes (Control, N = 113; Tsp_PR, N = 99) were infected with a blood meal containing DENV; at 7 days post-infection (dpi), the midguts were dissected.
 Each dot represents a plaque-forming unit (PFU) transformed to log10 in individual midguts from three independent experiments.
 The line indicates the mean.
-Upper right boxes show the prevalence of infected mosquitoes, error bars represent the 95% confidence interval. *p<0.05, ***p<0.001,.10.7554/eLife.28844.004Figure 2—source data 1.Figure 2.
+Upper right boxes show the prevalence of infected mosquitoes, error bars represent the 95% confidence interval. *p<0.05, ***p<0.001,.

 To investigate whether the presence of Tsp_PR in the mosquito midgut can modulate susceptibility to DENV infection, we introduced whole fungus spores to Ae. aegypti mosquitoes via feeding on a spore-containing sugar solution prior to a DENV-infected blood meal (Figure 2C,D, Figure 2—source data 1).
 Two mosquito strains were used: the DENV-susceptible Rockefeller strain and the partly resistant Orlando strain (Sim et al., 2013).
 Seven days after DENV infection, midguts were dissected, and DENV titers were enumerated.
 Spore ingestion by Rockefeller and Orlando strains females resulted in a significant (p<0.001) increased DENV infection.
 Upon spore ingestion, both mosquito strains showed an increased DENV infection prevalence, as a measure of the proportion of mosquitoes that were infected, however it was only significantly higher in the Orlando strain.
 Further studies were performed in the Orlando strain.